List of Drugs that Will Disqualify You from Operating a Commercial Motor Vehicle

-Obviously, a positive test result for any of the substances on this list – or an prescription medication for which the driver does not have a prescription – will disqualify a driver from being able to operate a CMV.
-While all of the drugs on the opioid panel are considered legal when used under the care of a certified physician, they will still disqualify a driver from being able to operate under DOT regulations.
-This is because they are known to impair reaction time and focus, two critical components of safe vehicle operation.
+Obviously, testing positive for any of the substances on this list – or a prescribed medication for which the driver does not have a prescription – will disqualify a driver from being able to operate a CMV.
+While all the drugs on the opioid panel are legal when used as ordered by a certified physician, they will still disqualify a driver from being able to operate under DOT regulations.
+This is because they are known to impair focus and reaction time, two critical components of safe vehicle operation.

-Even with a valid prescription, drug tests that reveal substances in a driver’s system will likely be marked “Negative with Safety Concern” by the presiding MRO, who will deter to the employer and prescribing physician concerning the driver’s ability to safely drive a CMV.
+Even when you have a legitimate prescription, drug tests that reveal substances in a driver’s system will probably be marked “Negative with Safety Concern” by the presiding medical review officer (MRO), who will defer to the employer and prescribing physician concerning the driver’s ability to safely drive a CMV.

 Drug Use and the DOT Physical

 Drivers are mandated to submit to a DOT physical every two years.
 During these examinations, a driver must disclose any medications or supplements that they take, including those prescribed by a doctor.
 Remember that the list of DOT disqualifying drugs prohibits the use of narcotics, amphetamines or habit-forming drugs by a CMV operator unless the driver has been cleared for duty by a prescribing doctor.
 If the driver has a prescription for a controlled substance, their doctor must provide the medical examiner with a written letter that clears the driver for driving.